sands-consulting/laravel-controller-validation/README.md

-The validation methods must return an array of [validation rules](https://laravel.com/docs/5.3/validation#available-validation-rules).
+The validation methods must return an array of [Laravel validation rules](https://laravel.com/docs/5.3/validation#available-validation-rules).

 Lastly, associate the validation rules to the controller as such: